 The construction union UCATT and other unions gave over £300.
 Much of the rest came in small cheques from readers of a Guardian report which was reprinted in the appeal leaflet.
 The panel was restored by the South East Conservation Centre and will tour the country before coming hack to the Museum at Hastings.

 Tressell left behind a family of Christian Socialists with deep reservations about what has become of his aspirations.

 Mrs Johnson said: “I often think it’s a good thing granddad died when he did.
 He would have had a fit at Stalinism and tower blocks, and he would turn in his grave at the way people act these days.
 One of his great messages was that people it should always do a good job, as his mural shows.”

 “The unions today, don’t necessarily want to do a good job.
 They just want to do a job and get paid for it.
 Neither Labour nor the TUC seem to be able to do anything about it.”

-Notes: The complete edition was published in 1955.
+Notes: The complete edition was published in 1955 (See top of page to purchase classic reprint).
 Robert Noonan died of bronchial pneumonia.
 Thanks to Reg Johnson for these corrections.

 The page on Robert Tressell is here.